ajaysamp/Datacamp/CapstoneCode.md

 df.select('STATION').distinct().count()

 #check the length of record for each station and put it into a new data frame.
-#note that each station should have 96 records per day.
+#note that each station should have 96 records per day\
 station_records = df.groupby('STATION').agg(count('STATION').alias('Count'))

-#convert the data to a pandas dataframe.
+#convert the data to a pandas dataframe\
 station_records = station_records.toPandas()

-#sort the station records.
+#sort the station records\
 station_records = station_records.sort_values(by='Count',ascending=False)

 #plot the station with the top 10 records.